Zei33/Civilization-VII-Modding-Documentation/troubleshooting.md

    - `player Gold 10000` - Gives current player 10,000 gold
    - `player AddAllTechs` - Unlocks all technologies
    - `player AddAllCivics`

+### FireTuner

+As an alternative to the in-game console, the FireTuner provides more advanced debugging capabilities:

+1. **Setting Up FireTuner**:
+   - Follow the comprehensive guide in the [FireTuner documentation](./firetuner.md)
+   - FireTuner allows real-time code execution and game state inspection

+2. **Key FireTuner Features**:
+   - JavaScript/Lua console with autocomplete
+   - Custom debug panels for specific game functions
+   - Autoplay feature for automated testing
+   - Deep access to game objects and state
+   - Real-time visualization of game data

+> **Note:** FireTuner was developed for Civilization VI but can be adapted for use with Civilization VII.
+Refer to the [FireTuner documentation](./firetuner.md) for details on compatibility and setup.

+## Common Error Messages

+## Compatibility with Other Mods

+## Getting Help from the Community

+## Related Documentation